How to Choose a Homeowners Insurance Deductible

 How Deductibles Affect Claim Decisions

-Small claims may not be worth filing when the repair cost is only slightly above your deductible.
-You receive only the difference between the repair cost and the deductible, which may be a few hundred dollars.
-Filing a claim may raise your premium at renewal, and multiple claims in a short period can lead to non-renewal or cancellation by your insurer.
+Small claims often aren't worth filing when the repair cost barely clears your deductible.
+Your payout is just the difference between the two, and filing puts a claim on your record that can push your premium up at renewal.
+Multiple claims in a short period lead to non-renewal or cancellation.

 Deductible vs. Out-of-Pocket Costs: What's the Difference?